 Option 2: SHIVPURI PEAK BYPASSING NAGI GOMPA

 Head up to the dirt road from the signboard at the gate to the park.
-Following this road, in 20-25 minutes a view of the valley opens up and just over five minutes beyond a set of stone stairs leads off to the left (north) before immediately ascending to the right (east) for a steep climb to the summit (5.5 km away according to a sign, about 3.4 mi).
+Following this road, in 20-25 minutes, a view of the valley opens up and just over five minutes beyond, a set of stone stairs leads off to the left (north) before immediately ascending to the right (east) for a steep climb to the summit (5.5 km away according to a sign, about 3.4 mi).
 There is a roofed shelter a minute from leaving the road.
-In 30-35 minutes the stairs end and a single dirt trail begin.
-The trail ties in with the wider trail from Nagi Gompa in 15 to 20 more minutes.
-Head left and in less than 30 minutes reach Baghdwara (to continue from Baghdwara, and then see the section immediately below).
+The stairs end in 30-35 minutes, and a single dirt trail begins—the trail ties in with the broader trail from Nagi Gompa in 15 to 20 more minutes.
+Head left, and in less than 30 minutes, reach Baghdwara (to continue from Baghdwara, and then see the section immediately below).

-Option 3: SHIVAPURI PEAK BY WAY OF NAGI GOMPA
+Option 3: SHIVPURI PEAK BY WAY OF NAGI GOMPA

 To travel by way of Nagi Gompa, rather than ascend the stone steps to the left of the road described immediately above, keep along the road and in 15 more minutes, ascend another set of stone steps that lead up to the left (the vehicle road continues to Sundarijal, about 9.5 km or 6 miles away).
 A lower shrine hall is reached in 10 minutes.

-A couple of minutes more along the trail is the ashram of two yogis and small, usually unmanned gombaa.
-One of the yogis, Todke Baba, is from India and has been here for 19 years.
+A couple of minutes more along the trail is the ashram of two yogis and a small, usually unmanned combat.
+One yogi, Todoke Baba, is from India and has been here for 19 years.
 The name Todke refers to a hallowed out at the base of a tree.
 This baba used to stay in such a place just above the way to the summit and hence the name.
 Another yogi goes by the name Pashupati Baba.
-He has been here for 8 years and hails from the Godawari area of Kathmandu Valley.
+He has been here for eight years and hails from the Godawari area of Kathmandu Valley.